Azure/cloud-scale-data-for-devs-guide/docs/event-sourcing.md

 > The `@EventHubOutput` annotation's connection property will look for the AzureEventHubConnection application setting.

-## Deploy the Azure Function
+## Deploy Azure Function

-Deploy these changes to the Azure App Service with the following commands:
+Deploy the previous changes to Azure App Service using the following commands:

 ```cmd
 mvn clean package
 mvn azure-functions:deploy
 ```

-When this is deployed, you should see a new environment variable:
+When your changes deploy successfully, you should see a new environment variable:

 ![Screenshot showing the Function App Configuration page.](media/event-sourcing/function-app-configuration.png)

-Make some changes to your Contoso Pet Supplies data to trigger the change feed.
+As a test, change your Contoso Pet Supplies data to trigger the change feed.

-Wait about 10 minutes, then check the Azure Event Hubs for events in the log, ready to be consumed by its subscribers.
+Wait about 10 minutes, then check Event Hubs for events in the log that are ready to be consumed by its subscribers.

 ![Screenshot showing the Event Hubs Instance Overview page.](media/event-sourcing/event-hubs-instance-overview.png)